frankschoeman/kyubus-shader/README.md

 These presets are Only tested on a monitor resolution of 2560x1440

 To make the lower resolution shaders (240P) display correctly RetroArch(or any emulator) integer scaling needs to be switched ON ( Settings>video>scaling).
 I also recommend trying RetroArch shaders underneath such as "/xbr/super-xbr-fast.slangp" (Set Input and Output gamma to 1.0 in shader parameters) and "/cubic/catmull-rom-fast.slangp".
 In case those aren't available I suggest enabling Gaussian blur.
+If you find the image is "jittering" too much then find Deband and reduce the Range.

 #1 To use this you need Reshade, download the latest version here: https://reshade.me/